BDC Hamburger Icon

 1. Prepare information before you fill out Form 941.

-Form 941 requires a great deal of information.
-To make the process easier, collect all of the necessary data before completing the form.
+Form 941 requires significant information.
+To make the process easier, collect all necessary data before completing the form.
 You can pull information on tax receipts from your payment history in the Electronic Federal Tax Payment System or your business bank account statements.

 You’ll need the following information to fill out Form 941: